Case study of

 • Premium craft details that signal quality and intentionality

-The Result
+The Challenges

 Hatchet Granny now owns a distinctive position in the non-alcoholic beverage market—immediately recognizable, emotionally resonant, and commercially viable.
 The brand successfully bridges alternative culture and mainstream appeal, creating a visual identity that invites curiosity rather than intimidation.
 The packaging works equally well in gothic specialty shops and mainstream retailers, with pop-up activations across Los Angeles, Chicago, Savannah, Portland, and Atlanta.